Dashora7/DeepLesion-Segmentation-with-TensorFlow-Python/README.md

 Image Resizer is set to resize to 512x512 to ensure stable dimensionality for CNN flow.

-The 3D Mask Propagation file can be used to create mask annotations through statistical analysis of image pixels.
-Through specifying parameters, it can also be used to interpolate and produce intermediate slice annotations through a volume.
+The Mask Tester File can be used to create mask annotations through statistical analysis of image pixels.
+By using 3D Mask Propagation, we can also interpolate and produce intermediate slice annotations through a volume.

 A supplementary Otsu's Algorithm Analysis is also provided.
 This is not what we used for mask generation though.